 - What problems are we trying to solve?

-2. Case Studies
+2. Case studies (40 minutes)

-- Stories illustrating documentation gaps, successes, and lessons learned
+- Documentation gaps, successes, and lessons learned

 - What levels of documentation are appropriate for different users?

-- HSDS as an example standard (without making it the main focus)
+- HSDS as an example infrastructure

-- Summary of discussion
+- Summary of key themes and discussion points

-- Pathways for improving documentation practice
+- Practical pathways for improving documentation practice

-- Opportunities for collaboration
+- Opportunities for collaboration and further engagement

 The webinar will foster a constructive, cross‑disciplinary exchange and encourage participants to reflect on their own documentation practices and needs.